fernandommota/bootstrap-multiselect-pentaho-filter/README.md

 #### Inside repository (jackrabbit persistence)

+- Download the repository as a zip, and rename the folder:

+  - From

+  bootstrap-multiselect-pentaho-filter-master

+  - to

+  bootstrap-multiselect-pentaho-filter

-- Download the repository as a zip file and import to your instance, the following example is consider the path _public/bootstrap-multiselect-pentaho-filter_.
+- Compress the folder _bootstrap-multiselect-pentaho-filter_ in a zip file the folder and import to your instance, the following example is consider the path _public/bootstrap-multiselect-pentaho-filter_.
 - Inside your CDE dashboard insert the file _js/bootstrap-multiselect-pentaho-filter.js_ path as a "Javascript External File" resource:

 ```JavaScript